 Regardless of where you use your partner’s pet name, it seems almost all of us have one for each other.
 So, without further ado, here are the UK’s favourite pet names.

 Unsurprisingly, love comes in at the very top of our list, being used by 29% of those we surveyed.
 That being said, babe was close behind, with 25% of those we asked naming it as their favourite.
 Combined, these two names make up for over half of the UK’s preferred pet names.
 So, what does that leave us with for the other eight?

-Well, babe and honey are the UK’s next most popular, being used by 18% and 15% of those we surveyed.
+Well, honey and sweetie are the UK’s next most popular, being used by 18% and 15% of those we surveyed.
 These were followed by the always flirtatious handsome, popular among 9% of those fond of pet names.
-Coming in at a draw for sixth and seventh place are honey and sweeties’ close cousins; both honey bun and sweetie being popular with 8% of those we surveyed.
+Coming in at a draw for sixth and seventh place are honey and sweeties’ close cousins; honey bun and sweetie, which were found to be popular with 8% of those we surveyed.